hosseio/claude-md-go-hex/commands/commit-push.md

-# description: Create conventional commit and push (alias for /commit --push)
+# description: Create conventional commit and push, optionally create PR with --pr

-/commit --push
+/commit --push $ARGUMENTS

+If `--pr` flag is present in arguments, after the commit and push completes successfully, execute `/pr` to create a pull request.